EiffelWebFramework/EWF/doc/workbook/deployment/readme.md

 >Apache Version:  Apache 2.4.4
 >Windows: http://www.apachelounge.com/download/

+note: on linux (debian), use
+> sudo apt-get install apache2

 #### Deploying EWF CGI

 #### CGI overview
 >A new process is started for each HTTP request.
-So if there are N requests to the same >CGI program, the code of the CGI program is loaded into memory N times.
+So if there are N requests to the same
+>CGI program, the code of the CGI program is loaded into memory N times.
 >When a CGI program finishes handling a request,  the program terminates.

 * Build EWF application